whistlegraph/aesthetic-computer/README.txt

   * One shot bot sharing.
   - [] `liar` and `botce` Screenshot
-    - [] User's reply stays on screen while the response is being written.
-    - [] A button appears to "download" or "share" which allows user to download the image to their camera roll.
+    - [🧡] A button appears to "download" or "share" which allows user to download the image to their camera roll.

          Forgetful: Reply Screen